Linuxfabrik/lfops/roles/nextcloud/README.md

 ## How the Role Behaves

-* App updates are applied automatically by the `nextcloud-app-update.timer` (disabled by default, enable via `nextcloud__timer_app_update_enabled`).
+* App updates are applied automatically by the `nextcloud-app-update.timer` (managed via `nextcloud__timer_app_update_enabled`).
 The timer runs `/usr/local/bin/nextcloud-app-update`, which first checks whether any app update is pending.
 Nextcloud is switched into maintenance mode only when there is something to update; when everything is up to date the instance keeps serving requests untouched.
 After updating, the recommended database migrations (`db:add-missing-indices`, `db:add-missing-columns`, `db:add-missing-primary-keys`) are applied.
 A failed run leaves maintenance mode disabled again, so the instance does not stay offline, and reports the failure to systemd.
-* This automatic update covers app updates only.
+This automatic update covers app updates only.
 Updating the Nextcloud server itself is a separate, manual step via `/usr/local/bin/nextcloud-update`.

 ## Dependent Roles